Noises from the plumbing

 One or two loud banging noises, usually when a tap is closed

-This is a typical water hammer sound caused by a loss jumper or washer in a valve.
+This is a typical water hammer sound caused by a loose jumper or washer in a valve.
 See our article specifically dealing with ‘water hammer’.

 A series of rapid banging noises